hellobubles1233/hellobubles1233/README.md

 # 👋 Hi, I’m Tim
-- 👀 I’m interested in
+- interested in a lot of Stuff
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Laravel
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me [E-Mail](mailto:info)

 <!---
 hellobubles1233/hellobubles1233 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.